-Website: www.marshall.edu/housing Contact: 304-696-6765, Fax: 304-696-6161 housing@marshall.edu

-MU First Year Residence Halls

-Phone: 304-696-3362 (Freshmen South) firstyearhousing@marshall.edu convenient housing options which meets the needs of Marshall University student.
+nousing a ne Sidence Life Website: www.marshall.edu/housing Contact: 304-696-6765 housing@marshall.edu MU First Year Residence Halls Phone: 304-696-3362 (Freshmen South) firstyearhousing@marshall.edu Information: Housing and Residence Life offers a variety of convenient housing options which meets the needs of Marshall University student.
 As part of living on campus, our students have access to a wide variety of programs, HRL staff ready to assist, free laundry, in-room Wi-Fi access points and a wide variety of other services.
 Our staff offer personal and academic support to students as they transition into the university and progress along their academic journey.
 We are also able to accommodate the majority of medical concerns in our facilities.
 Please contact our assignments staff for more information on how we may assist.
-Marshall University does have a two year housing requirement where Freshmen and Sophomores are required to live on campus.
+Marshall University does have a two year housing requirement where Freshmen and Sophomores are required to live on campus. required to live on campus.